JPTomorrow/imgss/README.md

 # Image To Sprite Sheet

-A small library to take .png .jpeg .webm and .webp images and pack them into a spritesheet atlus.
+A small library to take .png .jpeg .webm and .webp images and pack them into a sprite sheet atlas.

 ## Dependencies